Transversal gates of the ((3,3,2)) qutrit code and local symmetries of the absolutely maximally entangled state of four qutrits: Introduction

 where $\mathcal{P}_3$ is the Pauli group on 3 qutrits.
 This fact follows from a lengthy algebraic computation by Hebenstreit et al. \cite{Hebenstreit}, although they do not state their result in the language of Vinberg or QECCs.

 The third item is closely related to \eqref{eq:first} and is equivalent to

 Note that $\mathcal{P}_3\leq \SU_3^{\otimes 3}$.
 The proof relies on \eqref{eq:first} and calculating normalizer elements that correspond to generators of the Weyl group.
-This simultaneously gives generators of the group of transversal gates, since it turns out to be the same as the Weyl group.
-Having done this, without much additional effort we also find generators of the \textit{local symmetry group}
+This simultaneously gives generators of the group of transversal gates, as it is the same as the Weyl group.
+Having done this, without much additional effort we also find generators of the group of local symmetries of $\ket{\Phi}$.

-of $\ket{\Phi}$.
-The local symmetry group is of interest because it tells us about the reachability of every state equivalent to $\ket{\Phi}$ by SLOCC \cite{PhysRevLett.118.040503}.
-A state $\ket{\psi}$ is \textit{reachable} if there is a state not equivalent by LU operations that can be deterministically converted into $\ket{\psi}$ by local operations with classical communication.

 The fourth item makes two analogous statements; the first one about $((3,3,2))_3$ codes follows from Rather et al.'s result \cite{PhysRevA.108.032412} on the uniqueness of $\ket{\Phi}$ while the second one about Cartan subalgebras is a basic result from Vinberg's theory.
 The fifth item also makes two analogous statements; the first is essentially a fact from GIT stated in the language of QIT while the second is another basic result from Vinberg's theory.